 1. Paubha and Thangka Paintings

-Step into a monastery or an art gallery in Nepal, and you’ll likely be captivated by the intricate details of Paubha (Newari) and Thangka (Tibetan) paintings.
-These scroll paintings are more than just visually stunning because they hold deep religious and philosophical meanings.
-Traditionally used as tools for meditation and teaching, they depict deities, mandalas, and spiritual narratives with remarkable precision.
-Artists devote months, sometimes even years, to perfecting each piece, using natural mineral pigments and gold leaf to create vibrant, timeless artworks that reflect centuries of devotion and artistic excellence.
+Enter one of the monasteries or an art gallery in Nepal and you will be amazed with the details involved in the Paubha (Newari) and Thangka (Tibetan) paintings.
+These scroll paintings are not just a sight to watch since most of them were imbued with religious and philosophical implications.
+They are a representation of a deity, of mandalas and spiritual stories in a very adamant way since they have traditionally been used as a meditating and teaching tool.
+Artists spend months, even years of their life perfecting every piece, using natural mineral pigments and gold leaf to create vibrant, timeless artworks that reflect centuries of devotion and artistic excellence.

 2. Wood Carvings